Ada-Developers-Academy/LessonPlanning/lessons/01_classes.md

 We're already familiar with strings and integers.
 Strings and integers are objects, too!
 Try `"hello".class` in IRB.
 What do you get?

-Just like our PersonalChef class, which defined the abstract idea of a personal chef, there's a String class that defines the abstract idea of string.
+Just like our Product class, which defined the abstract idea of a product, there's a String class that defines the abstract idea of string.
 The same is true for `2.class` (Fixnum) and `2.3.class` (Float).

 Even classes have classes!
 Try `"hello.class.class"`!